tock/tock/doc/reference/trd-legal.md

 4 Implementation
 ================

-All code artifacts in Tock projects MUST include a license notice.
+All textual files that allow comments MUST include a license notice.

 Code artifacts MAY include copyright notice(s).
 Copyright notices SHOULD include a year.
 Newer copyright notices SHOULD be placed after existing